supchyan/TheAncientTear/README.md

 **First of first you need to know here:**

 I love Arifureta series and this mod is about it.
-If you didn't watch this anime, or didn't read a novel, some of jokes/features/etc. won't be understandful.
+If you didn't watch this anime, or didn't read a novel, some of jokes/features/etc. won't be understandable.

 **The second thing:**